Damian9696/Android_Kotlin_AboutMe/README.md

-# DiceRoller
+# AboutMe
-> An Android application that is used to display the result of a dice roll.
-The app covers the essentials of UI layout design such as TextView, EditText, LinearLayout, ConstraintLayout and DataBinding.
+> An Android application that is used to display the result of a DataBinding.
+The app covers the essentials of UI design such as TextView, EditText, ImageView, LinearLayout, ConstraintLayout, DataBinding.

 ## Table of contents
 * [General info](#general-info)